Gender inequality in Japan: Gender gap in employment and wages

 Labor market segregation is associated with the gender wage gap.
-After World War II, the state deliberately made decisions to divide the labor pool by gender.
+After World War II, the state made decisions to divide the labor pool by gender.
 Findings show that majority-female workplaces have 5.1% lower wages than majority-male workplaces, for all genders.
 This percentage only accounts for full-time workers and does not account for part-time female workers who may also be raising children.

-Historically, men dominated society was normal in general, and a part of the “Japanese culture.”
+Historically, male-dominated society was normal in general, and a part of the "Japanese culture."
 Originally, politicians were mainly men, and they held the power all to their hands.
 Therefore, there is distinctly a perception in the political workplace, but after the late 1980s, people gradually started to embrace the importance of women needed in the political aspect.

 An alternative theory, the Compensating Wage Differential hypothesis, states that women are not forced into these jobs per se, but instead that they pick and choose their occupations based on the benefits package that each provide.
 From work availability to health compensation, women may choose to have a lower wage to have certain job benefits.
 A study by Wei-hsin Yu shows that there is also a connection between wage raises if you are currently working in an environment that includes a majority of women.

 A competing theory from Mary Brinton suggests that the government is structured around devices that disallow women to find "good jobs."
 A fourth key theory comes from Higuchi Keiko, which claims that changes in public policy are needed to encourage gender diversity in the workplace.
 Keiko argues that existing government policies disincentivize women from working.
 One such law pushed in the 1960s was called hitozukuri policy, or human-making policy, which burdened women with the responsibility to reproduce a new generation capable of economic success.